The intersection of interior design, technology and the future of work

 About Ceilidh Higgins

-Ceilidh’s speciality throughout her career has been work – both the places we work and the way we work.
+Ceilidh’s specialty throughout her career has been work – both the places we work and the way we work.
 As a talented interior architect, she has worked across workplace strategy and design and commercial building refurbishment, delivering workplace projects from as small as 5 people through to upwards of 1000 people.
 Her work brings together her background in architecture with a career long focus in interior design, her experience in project management and business grounded in an understanding and passion for psychology and well being, green buildings, technology and a flair for design.

-For more than 15 years, Ceilidh has lead the design and delivery of significant office fitout and refurbishment projects for a variety of clients in private companies, government and defence sectors as well as a range of other interior design projects in education, laboratories, healthcare, and transport sectors.
+For more than 15 years, Ceilidh lead the design and delivery of significant office fitout and refurbishment projects for a variety of clients in private companies, government and defence sectors as well as a range of other interior design projects in education, laboratories, healthcare, and transport sectors.
 A number of projects she has lead have been shortlisted for design awards whilst at the same time meeting client expectations for functionality and budget.

 Ceilidh spent many years working for a large multi disciplinary consulting company of over 5,000 staff where she was responsible for delivering internal workplaces as well as work for external clients.
 Alongside a high level of service integration, this experience gives her a unique client side view of the interior design project process and expectations, as well as an understanding of the business side of working within a large company.